was a long-running British newspaper comic strip, appearing in the Daily Mirror

 - The Pig Pen: Dirty McSquirty.

 - Running Gag: The strips penned by Ben Witham generally had Boot making some remark about "these perishing kids," usually in the last panel.
 This was quickly dropped by Maurice Dodd when he took over the writing duties.
+It resurfaced in the title sequence to the animated series.

 - Speech Bubble: Baby Grumpling speaks in lower-case; Fred Kilroy the Teutonic Tortoise speaks in Fraktur (German copperplate).